Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Introduction

-see Remark \ref{r:generalization}.
-Our arguments are flexible enough to deal with even rougher initial data.
-However, for the sake of clarity, we prefer to present our arguments in the most simple setting at the expense of the level of generality.
+see Subsection \ref{ss:novelty} for details on criticality.
+As commented in Remark \ref{r:generalization}, our arguments are flexible enough to deal with even rougher initial data.
+However, for the sake of clarity, we prefer to present our arguments in the simplest setting at the expense of the level of generality.

 In the author's opinion, one of the interesting features of Theorem \ref{t:intro} is that, as $\g>1$ is arbitrary, it comes close to a regularization by noise result for 3D NSEs with a physical noise.
 Compared with the existing literature, the techniques used in this manuscript are robust enough to tackle the limiting case of NSEs, i.e., $\g=1$.
 Further comments on this are given in Subsections \ref{ss:regularity_by_noise} and \ref{ss:towards_NS} below.